 The Nursing programs are approved by the Massachusetts Board of Registration in Nursing.
 The baccalaureate degree in nursing and the master's degree in nursing at Elms College School of Nursing is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 The paralegal program is approved by the American Bar Association.

-Elms College has received specialized accreditation for its business and business-related programs through the International Assembly for Collegiate Business Education (IACBE), Olathe, Kansas.
-The following degree programs are accredited by the IACBE:
+Elms College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The business programs in the following degrees are accredited by the IACBE: